Evaluate 8 W 4 When W 16

 Let's extend our understanding by exploring variations of this problem:

 • Different Variables: The same substitution principle applies to expressions with different variables.
-For example, if we had the expression 5x - 2 and x = 7, we would substitute 7 for x, resulting in 5(7) - 2 = 33.
+As an example, if we had the expression 5x - 2 and x = 7, we would substitute 7 for x, resulting in 5(7) - 2 = 33.

 • More Complex Expressions: The principle also applies to more complex expressions involving multiple operations and variables.
-For instance, consider the expression 3a² + 2b – 5, where a = 2 and b = 4.
+Here's a good example: consider the expression 3a² + 2b – 5, where a = 2 and b = 4.
 The steps would be:

 1. Substitute: 3(2)² + 2(4) - 5